 Auxiliary heat and conventional heat use very different methods to heat the air pumped through your home.

-Because auxiliary heat is more effective than conventional heat, it can be significantly more expensive.
+Because auxiliary heat is straight resistance heat, and will heat up your home much quicker than a heat pump, it will be significantly more expensive.

-It will vary depending upon your energy provider, but typically auxiliary heat is up to 50% more costly than conventional heat.
+It will vary depending upon your energy provider, but typically auxiliary heat is well over twice as costly than conventional heat.

-The heating strips use a lot more power than a pump.
-The pump warms the air with its motor and a minimal amount of energy, while the strips use extra electricity to heat the air quicker and more efficiently.
+The heating strips use a lot more power than a compressor pump.
+The pump heats the air with its motor (by compression), using a minimal amount of energy, while the strips use extra electricity to heat the air quicker.

 So, if your auxiliary heat is kicking on often, you will be paying an inflated rate for your heat.

-Keep an eye on your thermostat, and if you find that your auxiliary heat is on more often than not, you may want to reach out to a local heating company for a heating system check-up.
+Keep an eye on your thermostat, and if you find that your auxiliary heat is on fairly often, you may want to reach out to a local heating company for a heating system check-up.

 How Long Does Auxiliary Heat Stay On?